by Tracy Johnson

 Of course (show) has great ratings.
 They don’t have the talk restrictions we do.

 The music on our show is too slow.
 They play better songs.

-The truth is that people we call lucky simply work harder than others, and take advantage of opportunity.
+The truth is that people we call lucky simply work harder than others, and take advantage of the opportunity.

 Luck has been described as happening at the intersection of opportunity and effort.
-Lucky folks take action and do things that put them in position to capitalize because of preparation.
+Lucky folks take action and do things that put them in a position to capitalize because of preparation.